Scientific Name

 Description

-Aloe 'Lizard Lips' is a beautiful dwarf succulent that forms attractive rosettes of tapered dark green leaves with mosaic patterns of lighter green.
-It grows up to 6 inches (15 cm) tall and 8 inches (20 cm) wide.
-Margins of the leaves are creamy-white, lined with tiny white teeth.
-Flowers are orange, tubular, and appear on tall spikes throughout the year.
+Aloe 'Lizard Lips' is a small succulent that forms attractive rosettes of triangular leaves marked with paler green, almost white patterns.
+The rosettes produce offsets freely to form a clump up to 6 inches (15 cm) tall and 8 inches (20 cm) in diameter.
+Leaf margins are creamy-white and lined with tiny white teeth.

 Origin

-This succulent is a hybrid created by John Bleck between Aloe descoingsii and Aloe calcairophila, and the result crossed with Aloe bellatula.
+Aloe 'Lizard Lips' is a hybrid by John Bleck.
+It was created from a cross between Aloe descoingsii and Aloe calcairophila, and the result crossed with Aloe bellatula.

 Links